 OMA Guidelines Bundle

-Obesity Overview - OMA Obesity Algorithm 2023
+Chronic Disease of Obesity - Obesity Algorithm 2024

 Obesity Medicine Association OMA GUIDELINES App Bundle brought to you courtesy of Guideline Central.
 All of these titles are available for purchase on our website, GuidelineCentral.com.
 Enjoy!